UoMResearchIT/training/induction.md

 We teach mostly in the style of Software Carpentry i.e. live-coding / code-along see [Instructor Training] and [Teaching Tips].

 We use G11 in Sackville as a least-worst option.
+There is a coded lock on the door, and the door is sometimes locked.
+Speak to a colleague for the code.
 One of the problems is that it's a big room, often with lots of external noise.
 As such we have a couple of voice amplifier microphones available for use.
 **Trainers should collect a microphone from B38 Sackville the day before the training,